 Can You Visit Okinawa Without a Car?

 Yes, you can visit Okinawa without a car if you base yourself in Naha and choose your day trips carefully.
-The easiest no-car plan is to use the Yui Rail for Naha, take a ferry to the Kerama Islands for beaches, and use an express bus or guided day tour for northern Okinawa.
+The easiest no-car plan is to use the Yui Rail for Naha, take a ferry to the Kerama Islands for beaches, and use an express bus, taxi, or private guided tour for northern Okinawa.

 | Good Fit Without a Car | Not Ideal Without a Car |